miguelsalazar-mams/lab-hypothesis-testing/README.md

 ## Introduction

 In `main.ipynb` we'll familiarize you with one sample hypothesis tests.
-You will write Python code to conduct one sample hypothesis tests. ts: Student's t- and Paired t- tests.
+You will write Python code to conduct one sample hypothesis tests.

 ## Deliverables